soi-20/brains/_posts/2018-06-08-validate-idea.md

 # Principles

 First, go speak with potential users and try to pre-sell your product or service.
 Focus on problems, not solutions.
-Get some feedbacks(the READL Idea)from them.
+Get some feedbacks(the REAL Idea)from them.

 So, how to validate the idea?